gepser/gepser/README.md

 - 🥘 Cooking
 - 📖 Reading (curious about what I am reading now? [check it out here][goodreads])

-I've live in 🇩🇪 Germany.

 I speak:
 - 🇺🇸 English
 - 🇪🇸 Spanish

 And I'm also learning:
 - 🇩🇪 German
-- 🇯🇵 Japanesse

 ### Connect with me: